CodeReaper/codereaper.github.io/content/posts/setting-docker-free/index.md

 - More complex installation
 - No update notification at all

-The more complex installation downside can be addressed with the installation guide below and then we can take a look at handling updates.
+The more complex installation downside can be addressed with the installation guide below and then we can take a look at options for handling updates.

 ### Installation Guide